 The Office of Unfair Import Investigations, U.S. International Trade Commission, telephone (202) 205-2560.

-(1) Pursuant to subsection (b) of section 337 of the Tariff Act of 1930, as amended, an investigation be instituted to determine whether there is a violation of subsection (a)(1)(B) of section 337 in the importation into the United States, the sale for importation, or the sale within the United States after importation of certain magnetic tape cartridges and components thereof by reason of infringement of one or more of claims 1-6 of the '779 patent; claims 1, 2, 4-9, 13, 16, and 17 of the '959 patent; claims 1-5 of the '137 patent; and claims 1-3, 7, 9-11, 13, 14, 16, and 17 of the '331 patent, and whether an industry in the United States exists as required by subsection (a)(2) of section 337;
+(1) Pursuant to subsection (b) of section 337 of the Tariff Act of 1930, as amended, an investigation be instituted to determine whether there is a Start Printed Page 25334violation of subsection (a)(1)(B) of section 337 in the importation into the United States, the sale for importation, or the sale within the United States after importation of certain magnetic tape cartridges and components thereof by reason of infringement of one or more of claims 1-19 of the '596 patent; claims 1-6 and 8 of the '501 patent; and claims 1-11 and 15-20 of the '774 patent, and whether an industry in the United States exists as required by subsection (a)(2) of section 337;

 (3) For the purpose of the investigation so instituted, the following are hereby named as parties upon which this notice of investigation shall be served:

 Sony Corporation, 1-7-1 Konan, Minato-ku, Tokyo 108-0075, Japan.

 Sony Storage Media Solutions Corporation, 1-7-1 Konan, Minato-ku, Tokyo 108-0075, Japan.

 Sony Storage Media Manufacturing Corporation, 3-4-1 Sakuragi, Tagajo, Miyagi 985-0842, Japan.